forestgrape/coronavirus/3_medical/coronavirus_disease_patterns.md

 * in the upper respiratory tract
     - the basal layer of the non-keratinised squamous epithelium of the nasal, oral mucosa and the nasopharynx expresses ACE2 [Timens](#timens), [Lau](#lau) [in rework].
     - goblet cells [in work]

+### On the Origin

+> The origin of Sars-CoV-1 is unclear: Related viruses are found in bats and even more similar in civet cats.
+However seroprevalence of antibodies in civet cats suggest that Sars-CoV-1 is not endemic to civet cats and thus there was a jump to civet cats around the same time (2002) when Sars-CoV-1 jumped to humans.

+> The origin of Sars-CoV-2 is unknown.
+Considering its tropism, animal farming origin with frequent and even persistent infections of farmers is a possibility.
+Goats or sheep could be the hosts of the Sars-2 viruses, possibly even of Sars-like in general.
+That Sars-CoV-2 was discovered in a live-animal-market goes in line or a least is no contradiction with a farming origin: Rare severe cases in rural areas may not have rung the bells.
+However severe lung disease cases connected to a live-animal-market, could have triggered thorough investigations resulting in the discovery of Sars-CoV-2.
+The capable virology research facility in Wuhan may have sped the discovery.

+> Virus discovery is not easy and requires the right settings.
+Some of the settings often need to be guessed since the virus in question are unknown.
+The human coronaviruses HKU1 and NL63 have been discovered only in 2004/5 despite both being endemic to human for a long time and virologists had the (theoretical) possibilities to discover coronaviruses since the 70's.
+MERS got discovered in 2012 but likely human infections have occurred long before.

+> On this page (and for me) the originating i.e. the natural hosts are of relevance since they could inspire treatment methods: A hypothesis that SARS-like have a dual host life cycle in their natural habitat is discussed in [Backtracing SARS-like](../2_biological/hosts_of_nidovirales.md#backtracing-sars-cov-1/2).

+> The current Covid crisis is both risk and chance.
+It has to potential to split societies and the world.
+It is a chance to increase cooperations and sharing, our understanding of nature, transparency and fairness, to cooperate and to respect each other - all all.